Montpellier Legal Clinic

 > A department dedicated to quality.

-> Personalized follow-up for each case.
+> Individualized follow-up for each case.

 > Three levels of control.

-The member of the Quality Unit assigned as the point person for a project serves as our first line of quality control.
+The member of the Quality Unit designated as the point person for a project serves as our first line of quality control.
 A second review is conducted by a doctoral student or a student in a doctoral program.
 Finally, a third review is conducted by a faculty member.
 We have streamlined our process as much as possible without compromising quality.